Are Junk Journals Actually Junk?

 Fabric adds warmth and depth to a journal.
 You don’t need to buy any.
 Old clothing, curtains, lace, or ribbons can be cut into strips and sewn or glued onto your pages.

+There's lots of ways to add fabric to your journal.
 A small piece of lace on the edge of a tag can give it a soft vintage feel.
 A frayed strip of fabric can become a beautiful page tab.
 These little details make a big difference.

-Old clothing, pillowcases, or curtains cut into strips
+Old clothing, pillowcases, or curtains cut into strips.

-Lace or ribbon as borders or tabs
+Lace or ribbon as borders or tabs.

-Frayed fabric edges to soften a page
+Frayed fabric edges to soften a page.

-Fabric scraps sewn or glued onto tags and pockets
+Fabric scraps sewn or glued onto tags and pockets.

 Revive Everyday Office Bits